 As soon as summer arrives, you always look for linen fabrics in your wardrobe.
 Linen works like wonders and is the most common and oldest textile used for garments and beddings.
 But it’s still confusing why many of us don’t have in-depth knowledge related to linen.
-What is linen, how it is made, how you can sew it, its advantages, disadvantages, and the basic common characteristics of linen, all are key points that will be answered here in this article.
+What is linen fabric, how it is made, how you can sew it, its advantages, disadvantages, and the basic common characteristics of linen, all are key points that will be answered here in this article.

 Because being one of the oldest clothing fabrics, linen has now transformed and undergone certain changes.
 Why is it versatile and how can you use linen in various ways?
 Everything is detailed here.
 Stay tuned and make sure you focus on every detail if you want to get the maximum out of this masterpiece.
 Without spending any more time, let us initiate the information related to linen fabric and all you need to know about it.

 Everything You Need To Know About Linen Fabric

 The following written article will tell you about the knowledge related to linen fabric, how it is made, its basic characteristics, advantages, and disadvantages.
 We will cover every detail related to linen including its uses and benefits.
 Make sure you do not skip any part, as you may miss any important information.

 The origin of the linen is the Flax plant.
 This is the most versatile and durable fabric used worldwide for the making of different garments.
 Because linen is derived from the Flax plant, it is a natural fiber that is renowned for its strength and comfortability.
 It is made up of very fine Flax plant fibers, making it ultra-soft and smooth to wear and use for bedding and garments purposes.
 Let us look into the in-depth details of the construction method and how linen is made.